 4 Bite Size Tips for Creating Family Harmony

 Thanks for stopping to read this blog post.
-Read below for tips about how to create a more harmonious family.
+Read below for tips on how to create a more harmonious family.
 Have your children to think critically and have more family structure.
 Do all this amazing stuff and also set a great example.
 After your done don’t just keep it to yourself share this resource with others!

-Give Them a Choice
+Give them a Choice

 We all like choices, it gives us a sense of freedom.
 So instead of a lot of because I said so’s how about sprinkling in a few what would you like to dos?
 Offering the children a choice between two options.
 No extras!
-This helps them learn decision making skills.
+This helps them learn decision-making skills.
 It also gives them a sense of autonomy.
-I’m not saying just any old choices, of course two choices you feel are appropriate and healthy to make.
+I’m not saying just any old choices, of course, two choices you feel are appropriate and healthy to make.
 Try some simple math the child gets something they want + you get something you want = a more harmonious family setting.
-Yes you can rock that out!
+Yes, you can rock that out!

 Create a Plan

 Have a routine.
 Creating healthy habits and traditions followed within the family gives the family more order.
 It helps to have a routine that the family follows, rather than flying by the seat of your pants all the time.
 Have a family weekly schedule.
 Even though children like most adults would love to do what they want to do all the time.
 This structure creates structure and standards for the family to operate better.
 It helps to know what is expected every day and cuts down on the chaos.

 I know I just said have a plan but we all know stuff happens!
 So it’s important to be flexible.

 If things don’t work out the way you plan don’t freak out.
 Life happens and sometimes things get in the way.
 The special outing or activity you planned just may go awry.
 No need to fret!
 Children follow the lead of the parents.
 If you are calm and adjust to the situation they can learn to do it too.
 Lead by example and be a shining light.